 Founded in 1974, Los Medanos College is the third of three community colleges in Contra Costa Community College District, serving primarily the East Contra Costa County community - one of the fastest growing areas of the County.
-The communities within the College's service area specifically include the cities of Pittsburg, Brentwood, Antioch, Oakley, as well as the surrounding communities of Bay Point, Bethel Island, Byron, Clayton, and parts of Concord, Discovery Bay, and Knightsen.
+The College's service area includes East Contra Costa County, and specifically, the cities of Pittsburg, Brentwood, Antioch, Oakley, as well as the surrounding communities of Bay Point, Bethel Island, Byron, Clayton, and parts of Concord, Discovery Bay, and Knightsen.
 Los Medanos College contributes significantly to the economic vitality of the region as a whole and consistently increases socio-economic opportunities for area residents.

-With a main campus consisting of 120 acres in Pittsburg and the Brentwood Center, which is located 14 miles southeast of the main campus, the College plays a critical role in the County offering residents opportunities to earn academic degrees, transfer to four-year institutions, or complete certificates that prepare graduates for employment in high-demand occupations, which offer living wages.
+With a main campus consisting of 120 acres in Pittsburg and the Brentwood Center, which is located 14 miles southeast of the main campus, the College plays a critical role in the County offering residents opportunities to earn academic degrees, transfer to four-year institutions, or complete certificates that prepare graduates for employment in high-demand occupations.
 Because of its deep commitment to student success and equitable outcomes, the College provides an array of student services and programs designed to ensure that all students have access to the support they need to achieve their educational and career goals.

-While enrollment varies by semester, in 2018 Los Medanos College served approximately 9,700 students, which, as reflected in Figures 3, 4, and 5, includes students of diverse ethnicities, national origins, ages, and genders.
+While enrollment varies by semester, in 2018 Los Medanos College served approximately 9,700 students, which, as reflected in Figures 3, 4, and 5, includes students of diverse ethnicities, national origins, ages, and genders. (include table with student ethnicities, age, gender).